BradF-99/GTAPanicButton/README.md

 * *The program won't open!*
 Make sure you have downloaded the .NET Framework 4.7.2 [which you can download from here.](https://dotnet.microsoft.com/download/dotnet-framework/net472)

+* *My anti-virus suite says this program is a virus / malware / trojan etc!*
+Any builds from this Github releases are confirmed virus-free.
+You can see this with the VirusTotal scans I add to every release.
+Your anti-virus suite may be detecting the slightly dodgy way the keyboard shortcuts or thread sleeping is handled.
+No need to worry.
+Just whitelist it and move on.
+If you are still worried, the code is right here - see for yourself.

 If your problem isn't on this list, or if the solution listed doesn't work, please open a GitHub issue.

 ## Things you need